 The content of this document may be disturbing or distressing.
 This version of this document is being made available to the public for informational purposes only.
 The information in it is subject to change or revision.

-While DOI strives to make the information in this version of this document as accumte as possible, DOI makes no claims, assurances, or guarantees about the accuracy, completeness, or adequacy of its contents.
+While DOI strives to make the information in this version of this document as accume as possible, DOI makes no claims, assurances, or guarantees about the accumery, completeness, or adequacy of its contents.

 DOI gives no warranty of any kind, expressed or implied, with respect to its contents.
-DOI expressly disclaims liability for errors or or missions in the content of this version of this document or for any use of, or reliance on, its content by any person.
+DOI express.
+DOI express or omissions in the content in the content of this document or for any use of, or reliance on, its content by any person.